 Hanoi is defined against its rival Saigon, in the same way that Berlin is defined against Vienna, Seattle against Portland (Portland -”You comparing us to that pretentious place?”
 Seattle: “Where?” ) or Beijing against Shanghai.
 Saigon is more frenetic, definitely more entrepreneurial, varied, and cunning.
 Past is prologue, and the Americans left their mark on Saigon, for better and for worse.

-Hanoi is more self-confident I think.
-The Government is here in a big way.
-It seems like half of the city (the north side) is one big government compound, and they live well there.
+Hanoi is more self-confident.
+The Government imprint is here in a big way.
+Half of the city (the north side) is one big government compound, and they live well there.
 The coffee houses around Ho Chi Minh Mausoleum are filled with the adult children of officials, hanging out, flirting with each other, posting photos of each other.
-They dress very chic-ly, talk loudly in public and seem
+They dress very chic, talk loudly in public and seem

 confident of their future.